STAT545-UBC/STAT545-UBC-original-website/block015_graph-dos-donts.md

+*In 2015, this was mercifully replaced by a [guest lecture from UBC colleague Tamara Munzner](http://stat545-ubc.github.io/cm014_viz-design-munzner.html).
+The content below would be better with links to specific figures from Naomi Robbins' book, but the Shiny app does not make that possible.
+Or perhaps I should just embed my versions of them.*

 ### Goal: create more effective graphs

 According to Naomi Robbins, effective graphs "improve understanding of data".
 They do not confuse or mislead.